 3. Moisturizes Skin

-Studies how that high linoleic acid concentrations can boost skin barrier repair and development.
-This improves skin hydration (8).
+Studies how that high oleic acid penetrates deeply ino the skin surface.
+It also keeps the skin moisture from evaporating.
+This way, it improves skin hydration (9).
 Topical application of baobab oil might hence promote skin moisturization.

 4. Might Aid Treatment Of Eczema And Psoriasis